kyclark/gitbook-metagenomics/pbs.md

 # Job Arrays

-Downloading files doens't usually take a long time, but for our purposes let's pretend each file would take upwards of 10 hours.
+Downloading files doesn't usually take a long time, but for our purposes let's pretend each file would take upwards of 10 hours.
 We are only allowed 24 hours on a compute node, so we think we can fetch at most two files for each job.
 If we have 200 files, then we need 100 jobs which exceeds the polite and allowed number of jobs we can put into queue at any one time.
 This is when we would use a job array to submit just one job that will be turned into the required 100 jobs to handle the 200 files:

 ```
 $ cat -n submit.sh